Qiskit/qiskit/README.md

 gates: Hadamard gate, Phase gate and CNOT.

 Once you've made your first quantum circuit, choose which primitive function you will use.
-Starting with Sampler, we use the `compose` funtion to add a measurement circuit to the example circuit.
+Starting with Sampler, we use the `compose` function to add a measurement circuit to the example circuit.
 In this example we simply map the qubits to the classical registers in ascending order.

 ```python